Skip to content

 Allow CPU Offloading

-After enabling CPU offloading, GPUStack prioritizes loading as many layers as possible onto the GPU to maximize performance.
+After enabling CPU offloading, GPUStack prioritizes loading as many layers as possible onto the GPU to optimize performance.
 If GPU resources are limited, some layers will be offloaded to the CPU, with full CPU inference used only when no GPU is available.

 Allow Distributed Inference Across Workers